Partial success in closing the gap between human and machine vision: Robustness across models: the OOD distortion robustness gap between human and machine vision is closing

-\paragraph{CLIP} CLIP is special: trained on 400M images (more data) with joint language-image supervision (novel objective) and a vision transformer backbone (non-standard architecture), it is the most human-like model across all of our metrics presented in Figure~\ref{fig:benchmark_barplots}; most strikingly in terms of error consistency to humans (which will be discussed in the next section).
-We tested a number of hypotheses to disentangle why CLIP is ``special''. \textit{H1: because CLIP is trained on a lot of data?} No: Noisy Student---a model trained on a comparably large dataset of 300M images---does not perform as well. \textit{H2: because CLIP receives higher-quality labels?} About 6\% of ImageNet labels are plainly wrong \citep{northcutt2021pervasive}.
+\paragraph{CLIP} CLIP is special: trained on 400M images\footnote{The boundary between IID and OOD data is blurry for networks trained on big proprietary datasets.
+We consider it unlikely that CLIP was exposed to many of the exact distortions used here (e.g.\ eidolon or cue conflict images), but CLIP likely had greater exposure to some conditions such as grayscale or low-contrast images.} (more data) with joint language-image supervision (novel objective) and a vision transformer backbone (non-standard architecture), it scores close to humans across all of our metrics presented in Figure~\ref{fig:benchmark_barplots}; most strikingly in terms of error consistency (which will be discussed in the next section).
+We tested a number of hypotheses to disentangle why CLIP appears ``special''. \textit{H1: because CLIP is trained on a lot of data?} Presumably no: Noisy Student---a model trained on a comparably large dataset of 300M images---performs very well on OOD accuracy, but poorly on error consistency.
+A caveat in this comparison is the quality of the labels: while Noisy Student uses pseudolabeling, CLIP receives web-based labels for all images. \textit{H2: because CLIP receives higher-quality labels?} About 6\% of ImageNet labels are plainly wrong \citep{northcutt2021pervasive}.
 Could it be the case that CLIP simply performs better since it doesn't suffer from this issue?
 In order to test this, we used CLIP to generate new labels for all 1.3M ImageNet images: (a) hard labels, i.e.\ the top-1 class predicted by CLIP; and (b) soft labels, i.e.\ using CLIP's full posterior distribution as a target.
 We then trained ResNet-50 from scratch on CLIP hard and soft labels (for details see Appendix~\ref{app:training_clip_labels}).
 However, this does not show any robustness improvements over a vanilla ImageNet-trained ResNet-50, thus different/better labels are not a likely root cause. \textit{H3:~because CLIP has a special image+text loss?} Yes and no: CLIP training on ResNet-50 leads to astonishingly poor OOD results, so training a standard model with CLIP loss alone is insufficient.
 However, while neither architecture nor loss alone sufficiently explain why CLIP is special, we find a clear interaction between architecture and loss (described in more detail in the Appendix along with the other ``CLIP ablation'' experiments mentioned above).